ASGISlab/iPolyExt/README.md

     --output run_seg_cls_loop_result/my_exp/gen_legend_ratio_augmentation/output/round_4/feedback/ \
     --feedback
 ```
+The metrics report and feedback images will be located in `run_seg_cls_loop_result/my_exp/gen_legend_ratio_augmentation/output/round_4/feedback/`.

 ## Reproducing Experiments on AI4CMA
-This section covers the workflow for reproducing the experimental results using the trained models.
+This section outlines the workflow for reproducing the experimental results using our proposed polygon extraction method.

 ### Step 1: Data Extraction & Preprocessing
 First, extract `data.tar` into the `data` directory located at the root of this repo.